artefactual/archivematica-docs/style_guide.md

 In the Archivematica documentation we are in the process of converting all external links to use hyperlink targets, rather than embedded inline hyperlinks.
-This helps text blocks adhere to the 80-character limit.
+This helps text blocks adhere to the 80-character limit and is generally tidier.

 Inline hyperlinks look like this:

 ```
-Here is a link to a `reStructuredText Primer <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html`_
+Here is a link to a `reStructuredText Primer <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html`_.
 ```

 Instead, style hyperlinks as a target, like so: